 Our goal is to minimize the time required to fix a bug.
 A huge factor that affects this objective is the quality of the report sent.
-This page includes some tips and tricks that will help your beta testers create the most efficient bug reports.

 To report a bug, you can simply shake the device and Instabug will be invoked.
 The default invocation event is shaking.
 However, this can be changed by the developers to become a floating button, screenshot capturing, swiping or even a custom button.